Skip to content

 --secret-key: Specify Secret Key

-DataFlux Func Sidecar generates a random secret key by default during installation.
-You can manually specify the secret key using this parameter.
+DataFlux Func Sidecar automatically generates a random secret key during default installation.
+You can use this parameter to manually specify the secret key.

 3. Calling Sidecar in DataFlux Func

-DataFlux Func provides a Sidecar Connector, which can be used to operate Sidecar.
+DataFlux Func provides a Connector for DataFlux Func Sidecar, which can be used to operate Sidecar.

 3.1.
 Create Sidecar Connector